Financial Aid FAQs

-In order to be eligible to borrow a federal student loan or Federal Direct Stafford Loan, you must first complete the FAFSA.
+In order to be eligible to borrow a federal student loan (Federal Direct Loan), you must first complete the FAFSA.
 After submitting the FAFSA, you can request a loan using the Direct Loan Request Form .
-You must then go to www.studentloans.gov and complete Entrance Counseling and a Master Promissory Note.
+You must then go to https://studentaid.gov and complete the Entrance Counseling and a Master Promissory Note.
 Confirmation of completion will be sent electronically to NECC within about 3 business days.
-If you do not complete Entrance Counseling or the Master Promissory Note, your loan will be cancelled.
+If you do not complete the Entrance Counseling or the Master Promissory Note, your loan will not disburse.

 I Am a DACA Student, Am I Eligible for Any Financial Aid?

 DACA students are not eligible for Federal or State financial aid.
-As a DACA student you are eligible to apply for NECC scholarships (general link for the Friends Scholarship) and a tuition credit if you are a recipient of the John and Abigail Adams Scholarship.
+As a DACA student you are eligible to apply for NECC scholarships and a tuition credit if you are a recipient of the John and Abigail Adams Scholarship.
 For payment plan options please go to, Payment Options at NECC.

 We’re here to help.
 Contact us if you have questions.